varun93/ui-autogen/README.md

 ### Specs

-The Specs can render the screens of the following types
+The Specs can render the screens of following types

    + Create
    + Update - fields in the create screen + Search API Calls => FormData => Render